 Information Quality Guidelines

-This guidance provides an overview of OJP’s efforts to ensure and maximize the quality, objectivity, utility, and integrity of information disseminated to the public.
-Additionally, this guidance describes the agency's administrative mechanisms for affected persons to seek and obtain correction of information disseminated by OJP that is not considered to comply with OJP, Office of Management and Budget (OMB), or Department of Justice (DOJ) information quality guidelines.
+This guidance provides an overview of the Office of Justice Programs' efforts to ensure and maximize the quality, objectivity, utility and integrity of information disseminated to the public.
+It also describes the agency's administrative mechanisms for affected persons to seek and obtain correction of information disseminated by OJP that is not considered to comply with OJP, Office of Management and Budget or Department of Justice information quality guidelines.

-OMB's guidelines define “quality” as comprising utility, objectivity, and integrity.
-Accordingly, at a minimum, OJP’s Information Quality Guidelines require its components to (1) assess the usefulness of the information to be disseminated to the public by continuously monitoring information needs, developing new information sources, or revising existing methods, models, and information products where appropriate; (2) ensure disseminated information is accurate, clear, complete, reproducible, and presented in an unbiased manner by using reliable data sources, sound analytical techniques and documenting methods and data sources; and (3) is protected from unauthorized access, corruption, or revision (i.e., make certain disseminated information is not compromised through corruption or falsification) by having in place protocols and policies for securing its information as required by the Computer Security and Government Information Security Reform Acts.
+OMB's guidelines define "quality" as comprising utility, objectivity and integrity.
+Accordingly, at a minimum, OJP Information Quality Guidelines require its components to (1) assess the usefulness of the information to be disseminated to the public by continuously monitoring information needs, developing new information sources or revising existing methods, models and information products where appropriate; (2) ensure disseminated information is accurate, clear, complete, reproducible and presented in an unbiased manner by using reliable data sources and sound analytical techniques and by documenting methods and data sources; and (3) protect information from unauthorized access, corruption or revision (i.e., make certain disseminated information is not compromised through corruption or falsification) by having in place protocols and policies for securing its information as required by the Computer Security and Government Information Security Reform Acts.
 For disseminated statistical information: any statistical information disseminated will be based on (1) the promotion of sound statistical methods and (2) the principle of transparency.

 Scope and Applicability of Guidance